How to Plan the Perfect Holiday Marketing Campaign (+ Free Checklist!)

 With your brief ready, you can begin reaching out to the influencers on your shortlist.
 The best way to do this?
 Send them an email!

 If you have a great product, a friendly attitude, and the right influencer, you’re sure to find something that works for both of you.

-Holiday Marketing Step #4: Collect and Schedule Your Social Content
+Holiday Marketing Campaign Step #5: Collect and Schedule Your Social Content

 Once the content for your holiday marketing campaign is ready to go, set aside some time to fully plan out your social media content calendar using Later!

 Taking the time to schedule your posts will not only make your life less stressful during the holiday season, but it will also leave you more time to actually engage with your community, which is so important if your goal is to make sales or generate leads.

 Start by organizing your photos and videos for your holiday marketing campaign.